poole/hyde/docs/6.6.1/writing.md

 * this unordered seed list will be replaced by toc as unordered list {:toc}

+## A word on building speeds
+If building speeds are a problem, try using the `--incremental` flag, e.g.

+    bundle exec jekyll serve --incremental

+From the [Jekyll docs](https://jekyllrb.com/docs/configuration/#build-command-options) (emphasis mine):

+> Enable the experimental incremental build feature.
+Incremental build only re-builds posts and pages that have changed, resulting in significant performance improvements for large sites, *but may also break site generation in certain cases*.

+The breakage occurs when you create new files or change filenames.
+Also, changing the title, category, tags, etc. of a page or post will not be reflected in pages other then the page or post itself.
+This makes it ideal for writing new posts and previewing changes, but not setting up new content.

 ## Adding a table of contents
 You can add a generated table of contents to any page by adding `{:toc}` below a list.